-3. SOURCES AND DEFINITIONS
+A.4.
+SOURCES AND DEFINITIONS

-This annex provides for each of the 67 indicators included in the Future Readiness Index (FRI). its title, description, definition, and source.
-For all 46 economies in this assessment the values used are the same as those used in the most recent editions of the NRI, GTCI, and GII for each indicator.
+This appendix provides for each of the 67 indicators included in the Future Readiness Index (FRI), its title, description, definition, and source.
+For all 47 economies in this assessment the values used are the same as those used in the most recent editions of the NRI, GTCI, and GII for each indicator.
 The year provided next to the indicator description corresponds to the year when data were most frequently available for economies.
-Of the 67 indicators, xx variables are hard data, xx are composite indicators from third-party data providers, marked with (), and xx are survey questions from the World Economic Forum's Executive Opinion Survey (EOS), marked with (†).
+Of the 67 indicators, 36 variables are hard data, 17 are composite indicators from third-party data providers, marked with (\), and 14 are survey questions from the World Economic Forum's Executive Opinion Survey (EOS), marked with (†).
 In some cases, additional markings are provided at the end of the indicator description.
-Instances marked with superscript "a" signal indicators that were assigned half weights and those marked with superscript "b" are indicators where higher scores indicate poorer outcomes, commonly known as "bads."
-Details on those indicators received special treatment by way of scaling during computation to be comparable across economies are also provided in this annex.
+Instances marked with superscript "a" signal indicators where higher scores indicate poorer outcomes, commonly known as "bads."
+Details on those indicators received special treatment by way of scaling during computation to be comparable across economies are also provided in this appendix.